tandav/Links/contract-job/projects/README.md

 # Projects to Learn *

-# EMPTY LIST BY NOW 🙁
+# NO PROJECTS BY NOW 🙁

 - [make an simple java + db app](java-db.md)